Olivier François: Car models unveiled

-Remarkable commercials and campaigns
+Advertisements and campaigns

 Super Bowl commercials

 François has often used the Super Bowl commercials renowned as one of the most expensive advertising slots in the world.

-In 2011 he conceived the Eminem-starring Chrysler Super Bowl commercial "Imported from Detroit", a 2-minute homage to the rebirth of the automotive industry within Detroit.
-The ad won an Emmy Award as “Outstanding Commercial”.

-In 2012 he chose Clint Eastwood for a new Chrysler campaign named “Halftime in America”, which was described by the New York Post as “one of the few touchdowns in last night’s advertising Super Bowl” and by CNN Money as “king of the Super Bowl spots”.
+In 2011, he conceived the Eminem-starring Chrysler Super Bowl commercial "Imported from Detroit", a 2-minute homage to the rebirth of the automotive industry within Detroit.
+The ad won an Emmy Award as "Outstanding Commercial".
+In 2012, he chose Clint Eastwood for a new Chrysler campaign named "Halftime in America", which was described by the New York Post as "one of the few touchdowns in last night's advertising Super Bowl" and by CNN Money as "king of the Super Bowl spots".

 For the 2014 Super Bowl, François employed Bob Dylan as the testimonial for the launch of the new Chrysler 200.
 The campaign went further than promoting the car, the brand clearly tried to establish a broader message than the fact that it is associated with Detroit.

-For the 2015 Super Bowl, a new commercial for Fiat 500X was launched, named “the FIAT Blue Pill” campaign.
+For the 2015 Super Bowl, a new commercial for Fiat 500X was launched, named "the FIAT Blue Pill" campaign.
 In the spot, a blue pill transforms a classic 500 into the 500X crossover.
-This commercial was described as “a clever and humorous way to introduce the 500X”.
+This commercial was described as "a clever and humorous way to introduce the 500X".

 For the 2020 Super Bowl, Francois enlisted Bill Murray, who appeared in his first commercial ever for the Jeep® brand, to recreate scenes from the iconic 1993 film Groundhog Day with the Jeep Gladiator.
-The spot won the coveted USA Today Ad Meter and was nominated for an Primetime Emmy® Award for "Outstanding Commercial."

-In 2021, Francois landed music legend Bruce Springsteen for the Jeep® brand's Super Bowl commercial.
-The two-minute TV spot, starring Springsteen in his first commercial ever for a brand, was a decade in the making, according Francois.
+The spot won the coveted USA Today Ad Meter and was nominated for an Primetime Emmy Award for "Outstanding Commercial".
+In 2021, Francois landed music legend Bruce Springsteen for the Jeep brand's Super Bowl commercial.
+The two-minute TV spot, starring Springsteen in his first commercial for a brand, was a decade in the making, according Francois.